John Martin Scripps

 John Martin Scripps (9 December 1959 – 19 April 1996), also known as the Garden City Butcher, and "Tourist From Hell" was an English serial killer who murdered three tourists—Gerard Lowe in Singapore, and Sheila and Darin Damude in Thailand—with another three potential (yet unconfirmed) victims.
 He posed as a tourist himself when committing the murders.
 He cut up all his victims' bodies, using butchery skills he had acquired in prison, before disposing of them.

 Martin was arrested in Singapore—where he had killed Lowe—when he returned there after murdering the Damudes.
 Photographs of decomposed body parts were shown as evidence during his trial, making it "one of the most grisly" ever heard in Singapore.
 He defended himself by saying that Lowe's death was an accident and that a friend of his killed the Damudes.
-The judge did not believe Martin's account of events and sentenced him to death by hanging, making him the first Briton since Singapore's independence from Britain and Malaysia to be given the death penalty.
+The judge did not believe Martin's account of events and condemned him to death by hanging, making him the first Briton since Singapore's independence from Britain and Malaysia to be given the death penalty.
 He is also one of the first Westerners to be executed in Singapore since independence, the first one being Johannes van Damme of the Netherlands in 1994.

 Early life

-John Martin Scripps was born in Letchworth, Hertfordshire, on 9 December 1959 to Leonard and Jean Scripps, an East End lorry driver and a Fleet Street barmaid respectively.
+John Martin Scripps was born in Letchworth, Hertfordshire, on 9 December 1959, the son of Leonard and Jean Scripps, an East End lorry driver and a Fleet Street barmaid respectively.
 He travelled often in childhood, occasionally accompanied by his father, with whom he was very close.
 Leonard Scripps died by suicide when his son was nine.
 After his father's death, Scripps developed problems with reading and writing, which led to him leaving school at the age of 15.
 After dropping out of school he continued to travel, raising money for his trips by doing odd jobs and selling antiques.